MARKET SNAPSHOT: Dow Struggles To Maintain Record Altitude As Caterpillar Convulses Lower

 What are the main benchmarks doing?

-The Dow came off its best level of the session, but was still up 80 points, or 0.3%, to 26,323, with Boeing Co.
-(BA), helping to offset a reversal lower in shares of Caterpillar Inc., while the S&P 500 index traded flat at 2,837.
-The Nasdaq Composite Index also traded at the break-even at 7,408.
+The Dow came off its best level of the session, but was still up 71 points, or less than 0.1%, to 26,323, with Boeing Co.
+(BA), helping to offset a reversal lower in shares of Caterpillar, while the S&P 500 index traded flat at 2,837.
+The Nasdaq Composite Index also traded near break-even levels at 7,413.

 On Wednesday, the Dow rose 0.2% to a record close (http://www.marketwatch.com/story/dow-futures-rise-as-market-rally-shows-no-sign-of-abatement-2018-01-24), while the S&P 500 finished 0.1% lower and the Nasdaq Composite lost 0.6%.